-Module no. 11LE50MO-5221S Wave Optics Lecturer/s Prof. Dr. Alexander Rohrbach Course details Туре Credit hrs ECTS Assessment Lecture and exercises (L+E) 3+2 7 SL or PL Term The lecture is offered in the summer term Qualification objectives The goal of this lecture is to teach the students how light interacts with small structures and how optical systems guide light.
+Module no. 11LE50MO-5221S Wave Optics Lecturer/s Prof. Dr. Alexander Rohrbach Prof. Dr. Alexander Rohrbach Course details Туре Credit hrs ECTS Assessment Lecture and exercises (L+E) 3+2 7 SL or PL Term The lecture is offered in the summer term 1 Qualification objectives The goal of this lecture is to teach the students how light interacts with small structures and how optical systems guide light.
 The students will start at Maxwell's equations and move on to the description of light as photon or wave, depending on the given problem.
 Furthermore, the close connection between spatial and temporal coherence, interference and holography is demonstrated.
 The last chapter teaches concepts of linear and non-linear light scattering, as well as the most important plasmonic effects.
 In total, the students learn how to shape light in three dimensions and how optical problems that arise in research and development are solved.
-Course content From Electromagnetic Theory to Optics What is light?
+Course content 1.
+Introduction Some motivation, literature and a bit of his 2.
+From Electromagnetic Theory to Optics What is light?
 Which illustrative pictures of dielectric and metallic, consists of coupled does matter depend on the frequency of Helmholtz equation express and how can quency space.
-Fourier-Optics How does a wave transform position information this be well described by Fourier transformation do with linear optical system theory including theorem?
-Wave-optical Light Propagation and Diff Different methods are introduced of how to space and frequency space.
-We do the direct light and momentum space.
-We treat every propagation of light in inhomogeneous mentor discuss important active elements such a ween discuss important active elements such a ween discussion of the space and Holograph were learn how a composition of k-vectors the resulting stripe patterns.
-The relative propage the interference significantly and discussion. students learn how to shape light in three dimensions and how optical problems that arise in research and development are solved.
-1. Introduction Some motivation, literature and a bit of history 2.
-From Electromagnetic Theory to Optics What is light?
-Which illustrative pictures do the Maxwell equations provide?
-If matter, dielectric and metallic, consists of coupled, damped springs (harmonic oscillators), how does matter depend on the frequency of light?
-What do the wave equation and the Helmholtz equation express and how can one handle waves in position space and frequency space.
-3. Fourier-Optics How does a wave transform position information into directional information?
-Why can this be well described by Fourier transformations in 1D, 2D and 3D?
-What has this to do with linear optical system theory including spatial frequency filters and the sampling theorem?
-4. Wave-optical Light Propagation and Diffraction Different methods are introduced of how to describe the propagation of ways in position space and frequency space.
-We do the direct transfer from propagation to diffraction of light and momentum space.
-We treat evanescent waves, thin diffracted objects, the propagation of light in inhomogeneous media and the diffraction at gratings.
-This allows to discuss important active elements such as acousto-optic and spatial light modulators.
-We end with adaptive optics and phase conjugation.
-5. Interference, Coherence and Holography We learn how a composition of k-vectors defines the phases of interfering waves and the resulting stripe patterns.
-The relative phases of each partial wave in space and time change the interference significantly and define the coherence of light - these concepts will be discussed in detail.
-We learn how to write and read phase information in holog-
+3. Fourier-Optics How does a wave transform position infort this be well described by Fourier transform do with linear optical system theory includit theorem?
+4. Wave-optical Light Propagation and Dif Different methods are introduced of how to space and frequency space.
+We do the dir light and momentum space.
+We treat eva propagation of light in inhomogeneous met to discuss important active elements such a We end with adaptive optics and phase co 5.
+Interference, Coherence and Holograph We learn how a composition of k-vectors the resulting stripe patterns.
+The relative p change the interference significantly and d will be discussed in detail.
+We learn how t raphy. do the Maxwell eq, damped springs light?
+What do to one handle waves mation into direction at the fraction of describe the property of the pro (harmonic he wave e s in position onal inform of and 3D?
+Noncy filters a pagation of propagation thin diffraction at gratiand spatial less of interfectial wave in the cooling of the first of the cooling of the coolin oscillators), how quation and the n space and fre- nation?
+Why can What has this to and the sampling ways in position in to diffraction of sted objects, the ings.
+This allows light modulators. ering waves and in space and time these concepts